Deceptive Humor: A Synthetic Multilingual Benchmark Dataset for Bridging Fabricated Claims with Humorous Content: Dataset Development

 \textbf{Role of Synthetic Data in Advancing the AI systems:} \\ The proposed DHD is synthetically generated using the ChatGPT-4o model.
-A common critique of synthetic data is that pre-trained language models (PLMs) struggle to capture patterns representative of human-generated text.
-While this argument holds some merit, it is also important to acknowledge that human annotations are influenced by inherent biases shaped by individual mental models\cite{gautam2024blind}.
-The role of synthetic data in AI research has become increasingly significant in recent years.
-Numerous top institutions, including Hugging Face\footnote{https://huggingface.co/}, and various companies are actively researching the use of synthetic data and have recently released synthetic data generators\footnote{https://huggingface.co/blog/synthetic-data-generator} to support this effort.
-Notably, the Phi-4 model\footnote{https://huggingface.co/microsoft/phi-4} a state-of-the-art(SOTA) open model has effectively utilized synthetic data as a core component of its training regimen.\\
+A common critique of synthetic data is that PLMs struggle to capture patterns representative of human-generated text.
+While this concern has some merit, it is important to recognize that human annotations themselves are influenced by inherent biases shaped by individual mental models \cite{gautam2024blind}.
+The role of synthetic data in AI research has grown substantially, with top institutions like Hugging Face and various companies actively developing synthetic data generators\footnote{https://huggingface.co/blog/synthetic-data-generator} to support this effort.
+Notably, the Phi-4 model, a SOTA open model, incorporates synthetic data as a core component of its training regimen, underscoring its practical value in advancing AI capabilities.

-In light of these advancements, it is evident that synthetic data, once a point of contention, has emerged as an invaluable tool in the evolution of modern AI systems.
-Its integration plays a pivotal role in improving model generalization, enhancing capabilities, and addressing data limitations.
-Furthermore, synthetic data offers the added advantage of mitigating biases that may be introduced by human annotators, thereby fostering the development of more robust, unbiased, and versatile AI models.
-This transformative approach not only expands the scope of AI applications but also ensures greater fairness and reliability in model outcomes.
+Recent work across leading AI research venues further validates synthetic data’s critical role in improving model generalization, addressing data scarcity, and mitigating annotation biases.
+For instance, Google DeepMind’s comprehensive study outlines best practices and challenges in synthetic data generation, highlighting its potential to enhance model robustness and fairness \cite{liu2024best}.
+In multimodal learning, synthetic data has been demonstrated to boost unsupervised visual representation learning by generating effective training samples and improving data efficiency \cite{wu2023synthetic}.
+Additionally, synthetic data-driven self-training methods have shown promise in low-resource natural language processing tasks such as relation extraction, effectively overcoming domain adaptation challenges \cite{xu2023s2ynre}.
+These advancements position synthetic data not merely as a workaround for limited human annotations but as a transformative tool that drives innovation and broader applicability in AI.
+In this light, synthetic data provides an essential foundation for our work on Deceptive Humor detection and enables future research progress in this emerging domain.